lekoala/kaly/docs/di.md

 By using the '{id}->' syntax, you can define a list of calls that need to be made after creation.

 The convention is as follow :

 -   The key must be the name of the method that needs to be called
 -   The value must be any variable.

 Notes about arrays:

 -   Associative arrays will be treated as a list of arguments by name
 -   Regular arrays ("lists") will be merged together

+Calls will be looked for interface and class implementation.
+You can also use closures for calls, they will get the object instance as the first argument.

 ## Queueing method calls